 The Dundee Police Department volunteer program is affiliated with the National Volunteers in Police Service program, which is sponsored by the U.S. Department of Justice and the International Association of Chiefs of Police.
 For more information visit National V.I.P.S.

-Police Chief, Timothy Garbo states “Our volunteers play an integral role in the Departments ability to serve the public.
+Police Chief, Kent Jeppesen states “Our volunteers play an integral role in the Departments ability to serve the public.
 We utilize them to assist in performing routine tasks, which frees up sworn officer to take care of business.”

 What is V.I.P.S.: